dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/00-intro/index.md

 ## Intro

 During this lab, we will help the Easytrade team to upgrade their Dynatrace Observability Solution.
 The team has configured their tenant with:
-- auto-tags & management zones for filtering & access control
+- Auto-tags & management zones for filtering & access control
-- classic dashboard
+- Classic dashboard
-- alerting
+- Alerting

 They are using the platform to find bugs, improve user experience and detect anomalies in their applications & infrastructure.